 My professional interests are pretty broad — I love learning about hydrogeology, have plenty of experience with energy industry-related topics, enjoy project management and editing, and have added science communication to my ever-growing list of skills.
 I am now the Project Coordinator for the REDEVELOP Program, based out of the University of Calgary.
 As a graduate student, I was a participant in this program – first as project manager for my student team in 2018, then as co-chair of the HQP student leadership committee in 2019.
 I am thrilled to be able to continue giving back to this fantastic program!

-When I’m not being a super professional Jordan-of-all-trades, I like to read, crochet, figure skate and teach basic skating skills, go hiking, play with my puppy, Photon, and a bunch of other things that I can’t think of off the top of my head.
+When I’m not being a super professional Jordan-of-all-trades, I like to read, crochet, figure skate and teach basic skating skills, go hiking, play with my dog, Photon, and a bunch of other things that I can’t think of off the top of my head.